CPLJ Banner

 4. All Member States have implemented the Consumer ADR Directive.[44]
 In some Member States, CDR functions effectively, such as the Netherlands, the UK,[45] and the Scandinavian countries.
 They have a long history of well-established and good functioning CDR bodies.
 CDR has become the mainstream method for resolving small consumer disputes.
 Other countries had to set up new CDR bodies.
 These established and new CDR schemes are low-cost, quick, and user-friendly.
 The majority are free or of minimal cost to consumers, and issues are settled within a short duration.

-5. Recital 27 of the Consumer ADR Directive states: ‘this Directive should be without prejudice to Member States maintaining or introducing ADR procedures dealing jointly with identical or similar disputes between a trader and several consumers.
+this Directive should be without prejudice to Member States maintaining or introducing ADR procedures dealing jointly with identical or similar disputes between a trader and several consumers.
 Comprehensive impact assessments should be carried out on collective out-of-court settlements before such settlements are proposed at Union level.
-The existence of an effective system for collective claims and easy recourse to ADR should be complementary and they should not be mutually exclusive procedures’.
-A holistic approach to cooperation between competent national and European authorities and ADR entities cannot overlook collective claims.
+The existence of an effective system for collective claims and easy recourse to ADR should be complementary and they should not be mutually exclusive procedures.

-6. An individual consumer complaint may result from an individual experience, but, in the context of mass production and consumption, the experience of one consumer may be the same for many others.
+2. An individual consumer complaint may result from an individual experience, but, in the context of mass production and consumption, the experience of one consumer may be the same for many others.
 The primary function of CDR schemes is to deliver individual redress, but even effective individual redress is insufficient to provide adequate consumer protection.
 Not everybody raises a claim, and most consumers do not go beyond complaining to the trader.
 In other words, the cases heard before CDR entities are just a fraction of the total and are not necessarily representative of all the problems consumers face.[46]

-7. Moreover, if competing CDR entities operate in the same sector, there is the risk of obtaining competing decisions, especially considering that CDR outcomes are generally not public[47] and, even when they are binding, they do not deploy their effect further than the parties to the case, differently from in-court collective proceeding.[48]
+3. Moreover, if competing CDR entities operate in the same sector, there is the risk of obtaining competing decisions, especially considering that CDR outcomes are generally not public[47] and, even when they are binding, they do not deploy their effect further than the parties to the case, differently from in-court collective proceeding.[48]

-8. CDR and collective litigation could be ‘two-track’ policies that should be developed to effectively address collective damages.
+4. CDR and collective litigation could be ‘two-track’ policies that should be developed to effectively address collective damages.
 However, this form of collective ADR could be seen ‘a surrogate of justice’.
 A compromise solution could result from the considerate use of collective litigation that facilitates consumer access to justice and ultimately provides judicial awards and CDR proceedings, which could base their decisions on the courts’ previous interpretations.[49]

-9. Some CDR proceedings are better placed than others when it comes to collective redress.
+5. Some CDR proceedings are better placed than others when it comes to collective redress.
 Sectoral consumer ombudsmen have access to aggregated data from traders and individual complaints or information requests, providing them with a global view of market trends, and they collaborate closely with the regulators, which they can involve for an efficient solution to mass disputes.
 Additionally, sectoral ombudsmen are easy for consumers to identify, and they hold a position of authority in the market, making their opinions more persuasive.[50]

-10. For example, in the Netherlands the Consumer Complaint Commissions regularly allocates a series of similar cases for hearing on the same day, thereby providing consistency of adjudication.
+6. For example, in the Netherlands the Consumer Complaint Commissions regularly allocates a series of similar cases for hearing on the same day, thereby providing consistency of adjudication.
 The results of these cases are then communicated to the parties of other (suspended) cases and these parties are invited to settle their case.[51]
 Similar examples exist in the UK, with the Financial Ombudsman being the leading example.[52]

-11. Therefore, it is argued that the ombudsman model better serves the regulation function of CDR, which also includes identifying traders’ misbehaviours and nudging them towards better compliance.[53]
+7. Therefore, it is argued that the ombudsman model better serves the regulation function of CDR, which also includes identifying traders’ misbehaviours and nudging them towards better compliance.[53]
 This is already the case in the UK, where ombudsmen play a quasi-regulatory role complementary to public regulators’.[54]

 2.2 Regulatory Redress[59]

 1. A second example is regulatory redress, which is redress that is ordered or brought about by the intervention of public enforcers.[60]
 Its strength is the combined weight of public/regulatory enforcement tools and civil/compensatory tools.
-The advantage, and simultaneous incentive, for businesses is that all aspects of a (mass) harm situation are resolved in one process, thereby avoiding sequential public (i.e., criminal and/or regulatory) and private procedures and costs.
+The advantage, and simultaneous incentive, for businesses is that all aspects of a (mass) harm situation are resolved in one process, thereby avoiding sequential public (ie, criminal and/or regulatory) and private procedures and costs.
 Doing the right thing in providing redress can be incentivized by leniency in enforcement policies or by the advantage of maintaining high commercial reputation.

 2. Therefore, the effective functioning of regulatory redress requires sufficient resources, and more importantly, safeguards to protect the independence of public enforcement agencies (such as publication of enforcement policies, fair procedural rules, a predictable and transparent process, ministerial and stakeholder oversight, the possibility for courts to impose more serious sanctions and a mechanism for appeals, etc).[61]